opendaylight/docs/docs/user-guide/ocp-plugin-user-guide.rst

 62-ocpplugin.xml, which can be found in the
 <odl-install-dir>/etc/opendaylight/karaf/ directory.

-As of Boron, there are the following settings that are configurable:
+There are the following settings that are configurable:

 1. **port** specifies the port number on which the OCP plugin listens for connection requests